 Marple's only Victoria Cross recipient was born in Manchester on 19th July 1880.
 Initially his connection with the village was obscure, but on investigation there is no doubt as to the validity of his inclusion on the War Memorial.

-In 1906 John came to live with his Cousin, Will Buck, at his house in Marple to enable him to run his father's business in Manchester.
+In 1906 John came to live with his Uncle, Will Buck, at his house in Marple to enable him to run his father's business in Manchester.
 This he continued to do until the outbreak of war in 1914.
 During this entire period John lived at Field House with the exception of periods where he would have to travel back to Bedfordshire to maintain his connection with the Bedfordshire Regiment.

 The following pages seem little space to do credit to a man who, regardless of information sources, comes through very strongly as not only a fine soldier and leader of men but a man who made a major impression on all who knew him of being a great man.

 John S Collings-Wells was commissioned into the Bedfordshire Regiment on 14th March 1904 following a period with the Hertfordshire Militia.
 He became Lieutenant in September 1904 and Captain in January 1907.
 On the outbreak of war he travelled to France with his Regiment on 22nd of August 1914.
 He was promoted to acting Lieutenant-Colonel in October 1916 a rank he held until his death.

 In 1917 he was awarded the Distinguished Service Order, the report in the London Gazette reads as follows:

 D.S.O. - Capt.
 (Acting Lieut.-Col.) J.S.Collings-Wells.